 - Different formats include platform, top-down, scrolling, isometric, and three dimensions (3D).

-- The artist will add drawings to storyboard.
+- The artist will add drawings to a storyboard.
 This will include how the characters will move in the game.

 - Pictures are created by using a computer with converted graphics.